 It’s important to analyse results and strive for continuous improvement so here is a list of some of the main tools used once you have identified your main KPIs (Key Performance Indicators).

 Analysing your performance is only the beginning – now it’s time to decide if you need to act or drive change from the results.
 These changes can help to shape your next marketing campaign by updating the messaging or benefits that are communicated.
-In some cases the feedback will give reason for more product development but only when required as this can be costly and reduce profits in the short term which can lead to liquidity issues.
+In some cases, the feedback will give a reason for more product development and Private Practice Marketing but only when required as this can be costly and reduce profits in the short term which can lead to liquidity issues.

 This 5-step approach has already overcome some of the challenges faced by business owners and marketers and when implemented properly it encourages focus, evaluation and action to continually improve the business.
 Allowing SMEs of all sizes and backgrounds to have a clear insight into the most successful marketing activities with the best ROI.
 However it will not hold all the answers and should still form part of an overall marketing and business strategy.